data-exp-lab/analysis_schema/examples/CreatingAPlot.md

 # Creating a Plot

 You can quickly create a plot with minimal description.
-The output is return as an image file.
+The output is returned as an image file.
+This is done by calling the `Plot` keyword, which accecpts a list of plots.
+Once you specify a plot type, you can fill out the attributes, some of which are required and some of which are optional.
+Attributes can be filled out in any order.

 ## SlicePlot

+This is a simple Sliceplot, that is plotting the density field along the x axis.

 ```json